 If you don’t have a known health problem that puts you at risk for thrush, you may need follow-up testing.
 For example, you may need an HIV test to figure out if you have a condition you don't yet know about.

-Esophageal candidiasis often exists along with thrush (especially in people who have HIV/AIDS or an organ transplant).
+Esophageal candidiasis may occur along with thrush (especially in people who have HIV/AIDS or an organ transplant).
 If you do have thrush, your healthcare provider may also check for this condition.
 You might need an upper endoscopy.
-It’s a procedure that allows your healthcare provider to look at your esophagus and also take a tissue sample for testing.
+It's a procedure that allows a healthcare provider to look at your esophagus and also take a tissue sample for testing.

 How is thrush treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 It is important to treat thrush early to relieve the pain and trouble swallowing, and to prevent the spread of infection.

 Thrush is usually treated with antifungal medicine.
 These medicines could be in pill form.
 Or they may be put directly (topically) on your mouth and throat.
 They may include a swish and swallow medicine or an antifungal lozenge.
 They target the Candida overgrowth.